Skip to content

 Push Messaging: Google FCM & APNS⚓︎

-The MC requires access to Google FCM and APNS in order to send out push messages to mobile devices.
+The Message Center (MC) requires access to Google Firebase Cloud Messaging (FCM) for Android apps and Apple Push Notification service (APNs) for iOS apps in order to send push messages to mobile devices.

 Mobile SDK⚓︎